 Our other regular Church activities are described in more detail on other web pages (click on “groups and activities” in the navigation bar above to link to them).
 They include prayer & study groups, the Festival Choir, the Healing Ministry, and the production of a monthly parish magazine, the Parish News.
-Additional initiatives since our Growing Healthy Churches exercise include the setting up of a SPIRE (Study, Prayer, Interaction, Reflection, Encouragement) group by our Reader, a commitment to holding regular Alpha courses, the setting up of two afternoon tea clubs for our local community, and a pledge to raise money to help the small community of Bobi in Uganda to complete the construction of their church, as well as, more recently, providing them with Bibles in their own language and a water borehole for their village.
+Additional initiatives since our Growing Healthy Churches exercise include the setting up of a SPIRE (Study, Prayer, Interaction, Reflection, Encouragement) group by our Reader, a commitment to holding regular Alpha courses, the setting up of two afternoon tea clubs for our local community, and a pledge to raise money to help the small parish of Bobi in Uganda with various projects, and more recently to provide similar help for the neighbouring parish of Lakwana and the associated parish of Lela-obaro.

 Our Church also holds regular social activities including coffee after the 10am services, an Easter breakfast. a Patronal Festival picnic and a Harvest supper.
 In addition we have regular fundraising social activities such as a Lent supper in support of Christian Aid.
 We aim to use only Fairtrade products for such events, and we also promote the use of Fairtrade products by our congregation.

-Though we are part of the Church of England, we have connections with other Christian organisations in the area.
+We share regular services and other activites with our Vicar's other Parish, Wisborough Green.
+And though we are part of the , we have connections with other Christian organisations in the area.
 We work together with the local Chapel (a free Church based in Kirdford) in areas of common interest.
 In addition we are a member of Petworth Area Churches Together (PACT), an ecumenical organisation that fosters links between all the major Church denominations in the area and promotes joint activities and worship.
-Within the wider Anglican Church we are represented on the Petworth Deanery Synod within the Diocese of Chichester.
+Within the wider Anglican Church we are represented on the Petworth Deanery Synod within the .

 For details of forthcoming events associated with all our activities, click on “services and events” in the navigation bar above.
 All are very welcome to join us at any of these events.